 Figure 1.
-Linear Tissue Train® culture plates have six 35 mm wells with either foam or nylon anchors attached to the membrane in each well.
+Trapezoidal Tissue Train® culture plates have six 35 mm wells with either foam or nylon anchors attached to the membrane in each well.

 Figure 2.
 Schematic of the top and side views of a Tissue Train® well with attached anchors that align along the central trough of a Trough LoaderTM.
-The vacuum holes allow the applied vacuum to deform the silicone membrane downward into the trough, thus creating a linear mold for a cell-seeded gel construct.
+The vacuum holes allow the applied vacuum to deform the silicone membrane downward into the trough, thus creating a trapezoidal mold for a cell-seeded gel construct.

-Loader^{$^{\text{TM}}$}.
-To supply the proper vacuum level with the FX-5000^{$^{\text{TM}}$} Tension System, it is recommended that a maximum of 20% elongation be used with the Tissue Train Plate (24mm Arctangle LS) platform setting.
-This is
+9. Connect to the Flexcell® FX5K Tension FlexLink® or other regulated vacuum source.
+Vacuum should be applied to the baseplate in a steady "hold" mode so that the flexible membrane is deformed and held in the space in the Trough LoaderTM.
+To supply the proper vacuum level with the FX-5000TM Tension System, it is recommended that a maximum of 20% elongation be used with the Tissue Train Plate (24mm Arctangle LS) platform setting.
+This

-- the equivalent of -90 kPa.
+- is the equivalent of -90 kPa.
 Be sure that you allow enough vacuum tubing for your baseplate to reach from your incubator to your tissue culture hood. - 10.
 Pipette the cell and matrix protein gel solution into the "trough" in each Tissue Train® well (Fig. 2).
 First pipette a small drop of gel at each end of the trough, under the anchor stems.
 Then press the anchor stems into the trough and release several times, thoroughly wetting the tabs.
 Finally, fill the middle of the trough with gel, moving the pipette back and forth to create a uniform strip of gel in the well (see video of Tissue Train® Bioartificial Tissue Fabrication with Uniaxial Strain on Flexcell®'s web site, www.flexcellint.com). - 11.
 Place the baseplate with culture plates in a 37 °C incubator and allow the solution to polymerize, approximately 2 hours. - 12.
 After the gel has set, slowly release the vacuum and add 3 ml of serum-containing media to each well.
 The gels should appear as a band of gel attached at each anchor end in the Tissue Train® well.
 Remove culture plates from the Tissue Train® baseplate, if needed. - 13.
 Culture constructs according to the laboratories established protocol.